 The long and short of it is that vintage mechanical watches have imperfect rates, rates which also vary slightly as they run.
 Small rate errors can be accounted for, through the fine adjustment of the regulator.
 But larger errors indicate a more serious trouble.
 A very fast watch probably has a hairspring problem.
 A very slow watch is probably stopping.

 You can read more about the accuracy of vintage watches here.
-For other questions (and answers!) check out the Q&A posts!
+For other questions (and answers!) check out the Q and A posts!